JeffreyRodriguez/Liberator12k/Documentation/Quick Start.md

+# Read it all or cry :P

+Welcome to the project.
+There's a lot of reasons you might be here.
+ECM, Revolver, BARBB, E-Primers, Printed Ammo - lots going on.
+This document is currently mostly about making a revolver or break-action L12k.

+### Chat!
+There's a "liberator12k" team on [Keybase](https://keybase.io)...
+You'd do well to join and check in on the current state of things.
+For instance, you're probably on the `master` branch of this document...
+I'm working in `RevolverP3`.
+What's a *branch*?
+[Watch a GitHub crashcourse](https://www.youtube.com/watch?v=0fKg7e37bQE), and come chat on keybase.

 ### Pre-Alpha
 I already told you it isn't done...
 But I know you want to poke around anyway.
-Here's a few landmarks... enough to get you lost - and you're on your own!
+Here's a few landmarks... enough to get you lost, and you're on your own!

-If you don't know anything about OpenSCAD or Git, you're gonna have a bad time.

-If you do know what you're doing:
-Please contribute issues and pull requests with Unlicensed code.
-This has been a one-man show :)

-Questions via issues are probably best, so I can build a FAQ.
+If you don't know anything about Git, GitHub, or OpenSCAD you're gonna have a bad time, you're a little too early, but read-on anyway. _Please_ contribute issues and pull requests with Unlicensed code.
+This has been a one-man show :) Questions via issues are probably best, so I can build a FAQ.

-There's also a "liberator12k" team on Keybase...
-I'm collecting my forces there :)

 ### OpenSCAD in a Nutshell

 #### WARNING
 Rendering the revolver takes a *hell* of a long time the first time.
 Read the rest of this guide, then open the revolver forend file.
 Render that assembly first.
 Go out to dinner or a happy hour, especially if your machine is slow.

-Anytime you change parameters, it'll take it's sweet ass time to render.
+Anytime you change parameters, it'll take it's sweet-ass time to render.
+Ideally, just, keep OpenSCAD open.
+It's the worst problem of this whole project.

 #### Download

-You will need to download [OpenSCAD](http://www.openscad.org) to open the files and render them as printable STLs.
+You will need to download [OpenSCAD](http://www.openscad.org) to render the source as printable STLs.

 #### Customizer